 To generate complete repository information for logical objects, select Enable Reference Reports on the Workspace Verification options Settings tab.
-Set this option to generate Reference and Orphan Analysis reports for logical objects, and to enable non-HyperView analysis tools.
+Set this option to generate all relationships between logical objects, and to enable non-Interactive Analysis tools, including Reference Reports and Orphan Analysis.

-NOTE: If you select this staged parsing option only, verify all legacy objects in the workspace synchronously to ensure complete repository information.
+Note: If you select this staged parsing option only, verify all legacy objects in the workspace synchronously to ensure complete repository information.